 Value Meaning CodeGenTarget=Current The optimizing translator can use all features available on the current machine.
 CodeGenTarget=Common The optimizing translator can use any feature that is available on every system supported by the target release.
-CodeGenTarget=Legacy The optimizing translator cannot use any features that are not available before release 6.1.
-CodeGenTarget=Power6 The optimizing translator can use all features available in the POWER6 level of the PowerPC® AS architecture.
+CodeGenTarget=Legacy The optimizing translator cannot use any features that are only available in the POWER6 level of the PowerPC® AS architecture and later.
+CodeGenTarget=Power6 The optimizing translator can use all features available in the POWER6 level of the PowerPC AS architecture.
 CodeGenTarget=Power7 The optimizing translator can use all features available in the POWER7® level of the PowerPC AS architecture.
+CodeGenTarget=Power8 The optimizing translator can use all features available in the POWER8® level of the PowerPC AS architecture.
+CodeGenTarget=Power9 The optimizing translator can use all features available in the POWER9TM level of the PowerPC AS architecture.

-For more information about this option, refer to "The CodeGenTarget LICOPT" on page 149.
+For more information about this option, refer to "The CodeGenTarget LICOPT" on page 151.